AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

 In the context of Campaign Interaction, the batch mode lets the Offer Engine select the best offer (or offers) for a set of contacts.
-Eligibility/prioritization rules are applied to all of the set’s contacts.
+Eligibility/prioritization rules are applied to all of the set's contacts.

 Learn more about [Interaction](../../interaction/using/interaction-and-offer-management.md).
 +++